LemmaEOF/glowcase/README.md

 - Dispenses a copy of the stack on use (toggleable)
 - Rotates towards the player (toggleable)

-To set the item stack, use the desired stack an empty display block.<br/>
+To set the item stack, use the desired stack on an empty display block.<br/>
 To modify other settings, use the same item on the block again.

 ### Hyperlink Block